 Parents should notify the school no later than 9:00 am on a day their student is absent.
 When the student returns to school they should provide a signed note to the school outlining the reason for the absence.
 These notes are kept on file.
-If no note is received the student's absence will be recorded as "unexcused".
+If no note is received the student's absence will be recorded as "unexcused."
 The impact of unnecessary absences cannot be adequately stressed.
 How the absence will affect a student's progress should be carefully considered by parents before plans to travel on or across school days is made.
 The student has the same number days to complete the work as they were out for an excused absence.
 All quizzes, tests, projects, etc. must be made up during this time.

 A student is considered tardy (and will be marked as such) if they arrive to their homeroom after morning prayers have begun.
-Parents must escort students to the school office if their child is tardy.
-The student will be issued a tardy slip and then expected to quietly enter their classroom/homeroom to begin their day.
-Late arrivals have a negative impact both on the student who is tardy, and on their entire class.
+The student will be issued a tardy slip in the office and then expected to quietly enter their classroom/homeroom to begin their day.
+Late arrivals have a negative impact both on the student who is tardy and on their entire class.
 Adequate time should be given by the parents to allow students to unpack and prepare their books for the day.
-Classes begin promptly at 8:10 am and students are expected to be prepared by that time.
+Classes begin promptly at

+8:10 am and students are expected to be prepared by that time.